Deducteam/lambdapi/docs/ui/emacs.rst

 instead of ``"%c %s"``.

-Customize goals buffer
+Customize window layout
-''''''''''''''''''''''
+'''''''''''''''''''''''
-The position and amount of space taken by the ``*Goals*`` buffer can be changed in the LambdaPi customization group (Do ``M-x customize-group lambdapi``).
+The window layout can be customized in the LambdaPi customization group (Do ``M-x customize-group lambdapi``).
-If the space is too small, then the window will open either on the right side or at the bottom, whichever is more suitable.

 The layout can be refreshed with ``C-c C-r``.